Armed Forces of Haiti: Organization

-The Headquarters of the Armed Forces of Haiti (Grand Quartier Général des Forces Armées d'Haiti) seats at its historical site on the Champ de Mars, across from the ground of the National Palace (Palais National).
+The General Headquarters of the Armed Forces of Haiti (Grand Quartier Général des Forces Armées d'Haiti) seats at its historical site on the Champ de Mars, across from the ground of the National Palace (Palais National).

 The Corps of Engineers are based on an installation on the Bicentenaire, adjacent to the old locales of the Venezuelan embassy.
 The National Guard Unit and Medical Unit are based in the Military Aviation Base.

 The Aviation Corps (Corps d'Aviation des Forces Armées d'Haiti) has its garrison at the Military Aviation Base (Base de l'Aviation Militaire), located at the former base of the Chilean Air Force battalion of the MINUSTAH (attached to Toussaint Louverture International Airport).

 There is currently only one recruit depot used for basic training, the "Centre de Formation Militaire Anacaona de Léogâne" (Anacaona Military Training Center of Léogâne), located on a former MINUSTAH South Korean Army battalion base in Léogâne.

 On 3 October, The Defense Ministry and Transitional Presidential Council announced plans to install an additional military base in Tabarre, on the grounds of a former MINUSTAH camp that housed the Brazilian Army infantry battalion, the Paraguayan Army Corps of Engineers battalion, and the Argentine Air Force Mobile Field Hospital from 2004 to 2017.
 Across the road from the site is the locale of the United States embassy in Port-au-Prince.
-The base, named "Base Vertières" would be inaugurated on November 18, 2024, for the occasion of the 221st anniversary of the Battle of Vertières.
+The base, named "Base Vertières" would be inaugurated on 18 November 2024, for the occasion of the 221st anniversary of the Battle of Vertières.
 The installation is over 2.5 acres in area, will have a basic training camp, and is adequate to host military equipment including helicopters.

 The government also has plans of building training camps in the north and south of the country to rapidly fill up the ranks, and reach the critical numbers required to serve and defend the country.